tower-hill-school/cs/syllabus.md

 * Asking a classmate to see his or her solution to a problem before (re-)submitting your own.
 * Decompiling, deobfuscating, or disassembling the staff's solutions to problems.
 * Failing to cite (as with comments) the origins of code or techniques that you discover outside of the course's own lessons and integrate into your own work, even while respecting this policy's other constraints.
-* Giving or showing to a classmate a solution to a problem when it is he or she, and not you, who is struggling to solve it.
+* Giving or showing to a classmate a solution to a problem when it is she or he, and not you, who is struggling to solve it.
 * Looking at another individual's work during a test or quiz.
-* Paying or offering to pay an individual for work that you may submit as (part of) your own.
+* Paying or offering to pay an individual for work that you may submit as your own or part of your own.
 * Providing or making available solutions to problems to individuals who might take this course in the future.
 * Searching for, soliciting, or viewing a test or quiz's questions or answers prior to taking a test or quiz.
 * Searching for or soliciting outright solutions to problems online or elsewhere.